Shopify/shopify-api-js/docs/usage/billing.md

 This library provides support for billing apps by:

 1. Checking if the store has already paid for the app
-1. Triggering a charge for the merchant if not
+1. Triggering a charge for the merchant if the store has not paid

 **Note**: this package uses the GraphQL Admin API to look for / request payment, which means an app must go through OAuth before it can charge merchants.